What are dermabrasions, chemical peels and laser treatments?

 The patient’s clinician must evidence clinical exceptionality and must be supported by the patient’s local NHS commissioning organisation.
 See separate leaflet for more information on Individual Funding Requests (IFRs).

 Advice and further guidance:

-For more information search for ‘acne scarring’ and ‘chemical peels’ on the NHS UK website.
+- For more information search for ‘acne scarring’ and ‘chemical peels’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG